jojosisa/datakit-smallholder-farmers-fall-2025/Challenge 3_Community Leaders/JesperJayaswal/ReadMe.md

 <img width="1137" height="189" alt="image" src="https://github.com/user-attachments/assets/ce503605-06b7-48fc-866e-07da6c0b81ae" />

 		For each of these users, we also counted the number of users served, and the number of questions responded to.

+	Code:
+		Challenge3_Jesper_v1.ipynb --> Jupyter notebook used to get the results displayed in the table above.
+		To run the notebook, save the raw dataset as "datakit.csv" in a subfolder titled "Raw_data".

 	Dependencies:
-		This folder contains the Jupyter notebook used to get the results displayed in the table above.
-		To run the notebook, save the raw dataset as "datakit.csv" in a subfolder titled "Raw_data".

 		Python 2.7.15
 		Jupyter 7.4.5
 		pandas 2.3.2